 Tahini Creamed Yellow Squash with Caramelized Shallots, a flavor and nutrient packed alternative to mashed potatoes that is lower in carbs, high in fiber and healthy fats!

-I served this awesome velvety creamed squash with this Spicy Seared Fish with Tamarind Sauce and it was a big hit.
+I serve this awesome creamed squash as a side with Pan Seared Cod Fish and it is always a big hit.
 I am often on the lookout for experimentation and it is not always a total success in the very first attempt.
 This one though, worked out like a charm.

 When compared to traditional mashed potatoes, this creamed squash has 30 percent fewer carbohydrates, double the amount of fiber and has mostly healthy fats.
 Whereas mashed potatoes is traditionally prepared with butter or cream, here I have used Tahini - a ground sesame paste with amazing health benefits.